 What the Course entails

-The Course comprises five consecutive sessions which take place on Wednesday evenings between 7:15 to 9:15.
-Courses usually take place using our 20 yard indoor range but when warmer Summer evenings permit we often try to shoot outdoors on our 100 yard field.
+The Course comprises six consecutive sessions which take place on Wednesday evenings between 7:00pm to 9:00pm.
+Courses take place in our 20 yard indoor range but when warmer summer evenings permit we often try to shoot outdoors on our 100 yard field.
 Beginners must attend at least five of the six sessions and satisfy the coaches that they are safe and competent to be able to shoot safely on their own.

 Below is a brief overview of what each week comprises:

-Week Two: After a quick recap you will be back in the range straight away but this time shooting from 20 yards.
-Our Coaches will help you throughout to improve your technique, focussing on getting a good posture, consistent anchor, aiming and relaxed arrow release.
+After a quick recap you will be back in the range straight away but this time shooting from 20 yards.
+Our coaches will help you throughout to refine and improve your technique, focussing on getting a good posture, consistent anchor, aiming and relaxed arrow release.

 What options do you have after completion of the Course